Maiguek/AKIRA/README.md

   * 2 × 5 V 8 Ω speakers
   * 10‑port RSHTECH USB 3.2 hub
   * 2 × 4 K 12 MP cameras (OV5693 / IMX258)

-> _Akira is still a work in progress, both physically and conversationally, and that imperfection is exactly what makes it such an interesting research subject!_

 ## Photos